 When a woman is cheating on her husband and is found dead in her home, the question is not who is less morally righteous as between the two parties in the marriage.
+It would seem the husband may have had a few dates of his own but no sex or intercourse as they may call it.
+There is something else.
+She was a Sheriff Deputy that was letting people out of the jails if they would "give."
+She may have been having intercourses with male prisoners.
+The weapons on the wall of her home were just convenient for the National Guard or CIA assassins maybe who walked a 1 km back to their motorcycle they had left in the bush after the 5 am assassination.
 The question is who committed the murder.
 It is interesting that the man with whom she was cheating is not the suspect or that man's wife.
 It is interesting that the suspect is not the husband's new potential wife.
 It seems there is a hung jury when these people were not interviewed and why not; as suspects?
 The forensic evidence was incomplete and below the standard to be expected of any reasonably competent police service.
 So who can be sure with the file incomplete?
 The jury direction is the issue.
 They may have made a finding of mistral which is theirs to make such that there is insufficient evidence to convict as in there is an incomplete investigation.
 No further trial is warranted.
 The chance of verification of some forensics is gone now; the finger print or gun powder residue was not checked.
 So any conviction here is not safe.
 You let him go then.
 But who really pulled the trigger.

 It is a common and logical assumption that multiple trials for the same event should be prohibited, but the constitutional application of **Double Jeopardy** under the **Fifth Amendment** is more nuanced than it appears at first glance.